ardell/Monitor-Training-Guide/README.markdown

 <h2 id="show">The Show</h2>

 Sit back and relax.
 As long as you have done a good job with setup and sound check, you should have very little to do during the show.
+Be available to make tweaks to mixes, although such changes are rare.
+Also be available to help load on and off the stage during scene changes if applicable.

 <h2 id="after">After the Show</h2>